william-spongberg/BoomerangFooMod/README.md

 - Decoy
   - MaxDecoyCount: The number of times you can dash and create a decoy (default 1)
 - Caffeinated
-  - MoveFasterAttackCooldown: When Caffeinated, this changes the time between melee attacks (default 0.8, game 0.66)
+  - MoveFasterAttackCooldown: When Caffeinated, this changes the time between melee attacks (default 0.66)
-  - MoveFasterDashForceMultiplier: When Caffeinated, this multiplies the speed of the dash (default 1.5, game 1)
+  - MoveFasterDashForceMultiplier: When Caffeinated, this multiplies the speed of the dash (default 1)
-  - MoveFasterDashDurationMultiplier: When Caffeinated, this multiplies the duration/length of the dash (default 0.1, game 1)
+  - MoveFasterDashDurationMultiplier: When Caffeinated, this multiplies the duration/length of the dash (default 1)
-  - MoveFasterDashCooldownMultiplier: When Caffeinated, this multiplies the time between dashes (default 0.4, game 1)
+  - MoveFasterDashCooldownMultiplier: When Caffeinated, this multiplies the time between dashes (default 1)
-  - MoveFasterMoveSpeedMultiplier: When Caffeinated, this multiplies general move speed (default 1.9, game 1)
+  - MoveFasterMoveSpeedMultiplier: When Caffeinated, this multiplies general move speed (default 1)
-  - MoveFasterTurnSpeed: When Caffeinated, this sets the speed at which you change direction (default 24, game 12)
+  - MoveFasterTurnSpeed: When Caffeinated, this sets the speed at which you change direction (default 12)
 - Bamboozled
   - ReverseInputsImmunity: If true, you are invincible while bamboozled.
 Kind of broken, ngl (default True)
-  - ReverseInputsDuration: The number of seconds that bamboozled lasts (default 15, game 6)
+  - ReverseInputsDuration: The number of seconds that bamboozled lasts (default 6)
 - Fire
-  - FirePowerBurnDuration: The number of seconds you will survive while on fire (default 7.5, game 2.5)
+  - FirePowerBurnDuration: The number of seconds you will survive while on fire (default 2.5)
     - Note: This does not control how long you are on fire.
 That is affected by how much you are moving around.
 - Explosive
   - ExplosiveRadiusMultiplier: This multiplies the size of regular and fire explosions (default 1)
-  - ExplosiveFreezingRadiusMultiplier: This multiplies the size of ice explosions (default 1.5, game 1)
+  - ExplosiveFreezingRadiusMultiplier: This multiplies the size of ice explosions (default 1)
-  - ExplosiveMiniRadiusMultiplier: This multiplies the size of mini explosions from multishot (default 0.5, game 1)
+  - ExplosiveMiniRadiusMultiplier: This multiplies the size of mini explosions from multishot.
+This stacks on top of ExplosiveRadiusMultiplier (default 1)

 There are also some custom modifiers you can apply to any powerup.
 - Flying: Gives you temporary flight when over a water or a hazard.